501(c)(7) nonprofit · San Diego, CA

 Core life skills, practiced in the real world

-Every outing targets the foundational skills IDD youth need to navigate life with greater independence.
+Every outing targets the foundational skills IDD young adults need to navigate life with greater independence.
 Not once — but repeatedly, across different settings and situations.

 💰